 • 1 minute break in between each period

-In the case of a single goal difference at the last 2 minutes of the game, the time will stop when the game play does.
+In the case of a single or zero goal difference at the last 2 minutes of the game, the time will stop when the game play does.

 Warm up time clock will start once the Zamboni gate closes, and 10 pucks will be issued to each team.